Neutralization titers reveal the structure of polyclonal antibody responses

 We now return to the experimental data to confirm if the different titer distributions between post-vaccination adults and children can be explained with our binding model.
 The variance of $\mathcal{F}$ has two sources: the variability in the mean antibody affinity $\mu_s$ across sera, and fluctuations $\sigma$ of the affinity across antibodies within each serum.
 Since $\mathcal{F}$ results from a sum over $N=1,000$ antibodies, the latter are expected to be small thanks to the law of large numbers, unless $\sigma$ is so large that we enter the regime of extreme values.
 We checked that in the parameter regime relevant to the vaccinated adult cohort, where the distribution of $\mathcal{F}$ is symmetric in accordance with the law of large numbers (small $\sigma$), the standard deviation of the numerically generated $\mathcal{F}$ is indeed approximately given by $\sigma_1$ (see Appendix \ref{SIsec:sigma1}).
 We thus set $\sigma_1=\sqrt{\mathrm{Var}(\mathcal{F})}=0.9$ in vaccinated adults.
 We use the same value for $\sigma_1$ for all data sets, such that it sets the inherent variability in $\mu_s$ between any two sera within the same cohort.
-We then extract the two remaining parameters, $\mu$ and $\sigma$, for each dataset using the results of Fig.~\ref{fig:nums}(a) and (b).
-In each case, we impose contour lines drawn in blue (post-vaccination adults) and red (children) for the corresponding values of the mean and skewness of $\mathcal{F}$ as measured from the distributions in Fig.~\ref{fig:data}(c).
-These contours intersect uniquely in each case defining a unique pair ($\mu,\sigma$).
-For the post-vaccinated adults, we infer $\mu=-3.2$ and $\sigma=2.4$, and for the children, $\mu=7.8$ and $\sigma =5.9$.
-The corresponding Gaussian distributions $\PE$ are plotted in Fig.~\ref{fig:nums}(c).
+It would be interesting to measure this quantity (and also $N$) directly from antibody-level binding data for each cohort.
+In the absence of such data, we chose to keep these quantities fixed across cohorts, enabling direct comparison of the extracted $\PE$ distributions while avoiding the introduction of additional cohort-specific parameters.